jaymzh/sugarjar/README.md

 Why the name SugarJar?

-It's mostly a backranym.
+It's mostly a backronym.
 Like jellyfish, I wanted two letters that were on home row on different sides of the keyboard to make it easy to type.
 I looked at the possible options that where there and not taken and tried to find one I could make an appropriate name out of.
 Since this utility adds lots of sugar to git